loverszhaokai/loverszhaokai.github.io/_posts/2016-08-23-Support-Vector-Machine-Tutorial.md

 --> Accuracy = 96.15%
 ```

-### 6.2.3 Scaled sets with parameter selection (change to the directory tools
-, which contains grid.py)
+### 6.2.3 Scaled sets with parameter selection (change to the directory tools, which contains grid.py)
 ```
 $ python grid.py svmguide1.scale
 ...